mozilla/rust-code-analysis/rust-code-analysis-book/src/developers/new-language.md

 ## Implementing the metrics

 A number of [metrics are supported](https://mozilla.github.io/rust-code-analysis/metrics.html).
-The exact implementation of each metric depends on the language but this section will give some general guidance on the implementation of each.
+The exact implementation of each metric depends on the language but the following sections will give some general guidance on the implementation of each.

-### Lines of Code (LoC)

-[Lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code) has 5 variants that count different types of code lines.

-- SLOC: it counts the number of lines in a source file.
-- PLOC: it counts the number of physical lines (instructions) contained in a source file.
-- LLOC: it counts the number of logical lines (statements) contained in a source file.
-- CLOC: it counts the number of comments in a source file.
-- BLANK: it counts the number of blank lines in a source file.